GeorgeRaducanu/QROOTF/README.md

 The library can compile on any major operating system, providing a standard, quick and reliable way accross operating systems to solve polynomial equtions.

+The idea is to use multiple algorithms inside the library (based on the degree of the polynomial) and to expose just a helpfull API that helps solve the problem quickly and efficiently.

 ## Requirements && Build instructions:

 In order to build the project the following are needed: